Kinan Dak Albabbabman@bu.edu

 BiographyI am a PhD student in the Department of Computer Science at Boston University.
-My advisor is Prof. Assaf Kfoury.
-My research interests lie in Program Verification.
-I am interested in developing automated tools and techniques that help ensure the correctness of software.
+I am co-advised by Prof. Assaf Kfoury and Prof. Azer Bestavros.
+My research interests lie in Program Verification/Foundations of Programming Languages, as well as Secure Multiparty Computation.
+I am interested in developing frameworks, automated tools, and generic techniques that help ensure the correctness and security of software.
 I joined the PhD program in September 2016.

 I recieved a B.S. in Computer Science in 2015 from the American University of Beirut with a Minor in Mathematics.
 I worked mainly with Prof. Paul Attie and Prof Mohamad Jaber.

 You can find my CV here.

 ResearchI am interested in using Formal Methods and Programming Languages techniques to come up with general purpose or domain specific tools for ensuring a programs correctness.
 I worked with Prof. Paul Attie on Subtractive Model Repair.
 Given a model (a Kripke Structure) and specifications (CTL Formula), we attempt to repair the structure by removing states and transitions.
 We use the model and specifications to construct a SAT formula that is satisfiable if and only if the model is repairable, we use the resulting satisfying assignemnt to deduce which states and transitions are removed from the structure.
 I am developing (and maintaining) a tool Eshmun that can be used for repairing Kripke Structures, as well as a variety of other features (Model Checking, Abstractions, ...).
 We also support repair of concurrent Kripke Structures that model Concurrent Programs.
 We use pairwise repair to avoid state-explosion.
 We are working on extending the theory and tool to infinite state machines.